 4. Air ducts, vents, pipes, and cables

-Simple, low-cost tips for big energy savings – how can you lose?
-Keep your house warm, your costs down, and your winter happy!
+With these simple, low-cost tips for big energy savings, how can you lose?
+Keep your house warm, your costs down, and your home comfortable all year long.
+The best part?
+You can do it yourself!